mucahitaz/flaskblog/readme.md

 # Flask Blog

-Flask blog  is a Python Flask learning project which follows the tutorial of Corey M Schafer on Youtube.
+Flask blog  is a Python Flask learning project which follows the tutorial of [Corey Schafer][corey] on Youtube.

 # Features!